 - A certified copy of the original High School Diploma issued by the High School the Applicant graduated from.
 If this/these document(s) is/are issued in a language other than English, then, it/they must be translated into the English Language by an official certified Translator.
 The official translation(s) must also be submitted to the Office of the University Registrar. - An original official High School Transcript issued by each High School attended.
 If this/these document(s) is/are issued in a language other than English, then, it/they must be translated into the English Language by an official certified Translator.
-Copy of the official translation(s) must also be submitted to the Office of the University Registrar. - Copies of two (2) photo identification documents issued by official government agencies. - Official course-by-course evaluation of the most relevant original official High School transcript issued by the corresponding High School attended.
-This evaluation must be done by a member of the National Association of Credential Evaluation Services (NCES).

-Either the most recent original official result of a standardized Test of English as a Foreign Language (TOEFL) or the most recent original official result of a Duolingo English Test (DET).
+Copy of the official translation(s) must also be submitted to the Office of the University Registrar. - Copies of two (2) photo identification documents issued by official government agencies.be done by a member of the National Association of Credential Evaluation Services (NCES). - Either the most recent original official result of a standardized Test of English as a Foreign Language (TOEFL) or the most recent original official result of a Duolingo English Test (DET).